AccelerateNetworks/acceleratenetworks.com/README.md

 ## Deploying

 To make everything easier, this repository will keep the most up-to-date versions of `main.js` and `main.css` in the public folder so nothing special has to be done when deploying.

+The root of the website should be the `public` folder so only the files and directories we say are publicly viewable.